 Taking medications, vaccines, foods, and other things with a certain drug can affect how the drug works.
 These effects are called interactions.

-Before taking Repatha, be sure to tell your doctor about all medications you take, including prescription and over-the-counter types.
+Before using Repatha, be sure to tell your doctor about all medications you take, including prescription and over-the-counter types.
 Also describe any vitamins, herbs, or supplements you use.
 Your doctor or pharmacist can tell you about any interactions these items may cause with Repatha.

 Interactions with drugs or supplements

 Repatha isn’t known to interact with other drugs or supplements.
 But it’s still important to tell your doctor about any other medications you’re taking.
 Be sure to do this before you start Repatha.

 Repatha may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Repatha.
 Factors to consider include allergic reaction, which is described below.

 If you’ve had an allergic reaction to Repatha or any of its ingredients, you shouldn’t take Repatha.